mixpanel/docs/docs/Tracking/how-tos/debugging.md

 hidden: false
 ---

-This document gives best practices for QA and debugging your Mixpanel implementation.
+This document walks through best practices for debugging your Mixpanel implementation and data discrepancies.
 The tips below assume that you are already tracking events and creating profiles for your users.

 If you haven't set up Mixpanel yet, check out our quickstart guides for [JavaScript](https://developer.mixpanel.com/v3.19/docs/javascript-quickstart), [Server](https://developer.mixpanel.com/v3.19/docs/server), and [Mobile](https://developer.mixpanel.com/v3.19/docs/react-native-quickstart).
 We have a simple [HTTP API](https://developer.mixpanel.com/v3.19/docs/cloud-ingestion) for any languages we don't support.

+# Tools for Debugging

 Theres are two primary places to inspect your raw events as they flow into your Mixpanel project: Events and User Profiles.

-# Debugging with Events
+## Debugging with Events

 Events is a real-time tool that helps you confirm that your events are arriving to your Mixpanel project, so you can troubleshoot your Mixpanel setup quickly.
 With Events, you can see a feed of events along with all of their properties coming into Mixpanel to validate that they are being sent in the expected format.